Ethiopian PM: Eritrean troops to leave Tigray | DW | 26.03.2021

 Author: Maria Gerth

-Abiy did not say how many Eritrean troops had been present in Tigray, but witnesses estimated that the number to be in the thousands.
+Abiy did not say how many Eritrean troops had been present in Tigray, but witnesses have estimated the number to be in the thousands.

 The Ethiopian prime minister's statement concluded by promising to "continue strengthening [the] bilateral relations and economic cooperation ambitions" between Eritrea and Ethiopia, as well as "restoring trust-based people-to-people relations among our citizens in the Tigray region."